Percona-Lab/percona-docstreamer/readme.md

 This is the initial snapshot stage.

-**Global Time Capture ($\mathbf{T_0}$):** Before Discovery begins, the tool captures the source cluster's current Cluster Time.
+**Global Time Capture ($\mathbf{T_0}$):** Before Discovery begins, docMongoStream captures the source cluster's current Cluster Time.
 This timestamp ($\mathbf{T_0}$) becomes the guaranteed starting point for the CDC phase, ensuring strictly zero data loss.

 **Parallel Execution:** A collection-level worker pool (configured via `migration.max_concurrent_workers`) orchestrates the migration.
 Inside each collection, data is processed concurrently by dedicated read and insert workers (`cloner.num_read_workers` and `cloner.num_insert_workers`) to maximize throughput.

-**Open-Ended Snapshots:** Each worker copies documents using an unbounded query strategy for the final segment.
-This ensures that documents inserted into a collection while it is being copied are captured, preventing the "frozen max key" issue common in other migration tools.
+**Strict Range Snapshots & CDC Hand-off:** Each worker copies documents using strict range queries ($gte Min AND $lte Max).
+This approach is critical for supporting collections with mixed data types in the _id field (e.g., Integers, Strings, and ObjectIds co-existing).
+ - Strict Boundaries: By enforcing exact boundaries, we ensure that every document falls into exactly one worker's queue, preventing type-sorting errors or skipped records.
+ - New Data Handling: Documents inserted after the initial discovery (beyond the "Max Key") are not picked up by the Full Load workers.
+Instead, they are captured by the CDC Change Stream, which starts from $\mathbf{T_0}$ (the beginning of the migration).
+This guarantees that no data is missed ("zero data loss") while maintaining strict type safety during the copy phase.

 ### 4. CDC (Continuous Sync)